maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ## Conducting My Analysis
 I had three functions:

-* Public Sentiment:

-(This function is to determine the majority sentiment towards the movement)
+* Public Sentiment: determines the majority sentiment towards the movement)

-* Public Sentiment within a certain time period (parameters: start_date, end_date):

-(This function is to determine whether a certain protest (for example, a riot) affects how the movement is viewed)
+* Public Sentiment within a certain time period (parameters: start_date, end_date): determines whether a certain protest (for example, a riot) affects how the movement is viewed)

-* Keyword Extractor (parameters: keywords):

-(This function is to determine whether the issue itself is being spread, or whether the protester’s actions distract from that)
+* Keyword Extractor (parameters: keywords): determines whether the issue itself is being spread, or whether the protester’s actions distract from that)
 I had a list, keywords, that held all the keyword variations that are considered central to the movement (e.g., abortion keywords might include [“abortion”, “reproductive rights”, “pro-life”, “pro-choice”, etc.])

 ## Results

-### The Indian farmers' Protest
+### The Indian Farmers' Protest

 ### Women's March